algoyounes/laravel-idempotency/.github/pull_request_template.md

 - [ ] New feature
 - [ ] Documentation update
 - [ ] Refactoring
-- [ ] CI/CD pipeline changes
-- [ ] Other (please describe):

 ## Current Behavior 📊
 Describe the current behavior or issue this PR addresses.
-If applicable, link to an open issue or ticket.
+If applicable, link to an open issue.

 *

 ## New Behavior 🔄
 Describe the new behavior or changes introduced by this PR.
-If applicable, link to the ticket or issue.
+If applicable, link to the issue.

 *